-You can Support the OHS at CanadaHelps.org!
+You can support the Oshawa Historical Society at CanadaHelps.org

 The Oshawa Historical Society is a registered charity that engages in fundraising activities and accepts donations from individuals, corporations, associations and other donors to support its mandate, vision, mission and values.
 The operating expenses for the Museum are funded by the City of Oshawa however other expenses related to artifact acquisition and exhibit development are generally funded through donations and sponsorships.